This page is about medical malpractice lawsuits against chiropractors and settlement amounts and jury awards in these

 Most of the cases our lawyers get calls on are negligent manipulation cases where the injury is not particularly serious by viable malpractice case standards and proof of what caused what is usually an exacerbation of a preexisting condition and is a challenge.
 If you have a case like this – where there is clear malpractice but the injuries are relatively minor – our firm will not help you and you will likely have a hard time finding a lawyer.
 That is not fair.
 But it is reality.

-That said, there are sometimes significant claims to be made against chiropractors and, because they do not have the halo effect that doctors have, there is a very level playing field for plaintiffs filing suit them.
+That said, there are sometimes significant claims to be made against chiropractors and, because they do not have the halo effect that doctors have, there is a very level playing field for plaintiffs filing suit against them.
 Stunningly, chiropractors are trusted less in most communities than lawyers (but ahead of Congress, of course).
 Which really is saying something.